ecc521/gimkit-bot/powerUpsInfo.md

 # Powerups

-Information on powerups, straight from the server...
+Information on powerups, straight from the server itself...

+I like creating my own powerups sometimes - just by editting these...

 ```js
 [